The Walston Chubb Award for Innovation

 Since 2006, Sigma Xi has presented the Walston Chubb Award for Innovation to honor and promote creativity in science and engineering.
 The award carries a $4,000 honorarium and an invitation to give the Walston Chubb Award Lecture at Sigma Xi's annual meeting.

 The award is open to any U.S. citizen.
-After 10 years, U.S. citizenship will no longer be required.
+Beginning in 2016, U.S. citizenship will no longer be required.
 Membership in Sigma Xi is not a requirement.

 What Constitutes Innovation?